5 Great Places To Visit On Your Mid-Wales Holiday

 Red Kite Feeding Station

-A visit to the Red Kite Feeding Station in Rhayader, a short distance from The Fron Complex, offers guests an opportunity to observe one of the most successful conservation stories in the UK.
+A visit to the Red Kite Feeding Station in Rhayader, a short distance from The Fron Holidays, offers guests an opportunity to observe one of the most successful conservation stories in the UK.
 This spectacle of nature provides an up-close encounter with the once-endangered Red Kite.

 The Red Kite, with its reddish-brown body, distinctive forked tail, and graceful flight, was once perilously close to national extinction due to human persecution and habitat loss.
 Thanks to concerted conservation efforts, the Red Kite has made a remarkable comeback.
 The feeding station in Rhayader plays a crucial role in these efforts, offering a sanctuary where these magnificent birds can thrive.